razerofficial/CChromaEditor/README.md

 <a name="PluginPlayAnimation"></a>
 **PluginPlayAnimation**

 Plays the `Chroma` animation.
 This will load the animation, if not loaded previously.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface